 A person should thoroughly discuss their options with a healthcare professional before making a decision to ensure they are confident in their choice of treatment plan.

 Thyroid cancer is often curable, depending on the type of cancer, the age when a person receives a diagnosis, and which stage it is in when the person begins treatment.

-The ACS suggest that a relative 5-year survival rate for a person with thyroid cancer is 90%.
-This means that most people who have thyroid cancer survive for at least 5 years after their diagnosis.
+The ACS suggest that a relative 5-year survival rate for a person with thyroid cancer is

 The thyroid gland is responsible for regulating different body functions, including metabolism and body temperature.

 Cancer can affect the thyroid by developing from cells present in the thyroid.
 The main group of cells cancer affects in the thyroid are the follicular cells and C cells.

 As research is still unclear on potential risk factors, it is advisable for people to regularly get nodules checked out early and talk with their doctor about new or worsening symptoms.
 They can also enquire about genetic testing if at risk for familial cancer.